joaomh/german-credit-risk-classification/README.md

 # Introduction
 Context

-Each person is classified as good or bad credit risks according to the set of attributes.The selected attributes are:
+Each person is classified as having good or bad credit risks according to the set of attributes.
+The selected attributes are:
 * Age (numeric)
 * Sex (text: male, female)
 * Job (numeric: 0 - unskilled and non-resident, 1 - unskilled and resident, 2 - skilled, 3 - highly skilled)